hlambert/qMail/README.md

-email-downloader
+qMail
 ================

-Download and store emails for further analysis
+Tool for downloading, storing and analysing emails